kognifai/Galore/SDK-documentation/Installation.md

 ### Installation Parameters

-Apart from the default switches and options, you can also pass few configuration parameters along with the installation command as following:
+Apart from the default switches and options, you can also pass few configuration parameters along with the installation command as shown below:

 ```
 choco install poseidon-galore-dev-stack --params="'/Authority:http://127.0.0.1:80/Security/auth'
 ```
 If these parameters are not passed, the default values are set.
-The complete list of parameters that can be passed are listed as following:
+The complete list of parameters that can be passed are listed in the following table:

 |Name|	Description|	Default Value
 |-------------------------|---------------|--------